ONSgeo/Area_Classification/docs/user_guide/using_pytest.md

 ## Structure

-There is be a `tests` folder in the root directory of this repository containing all the tests relate to this pipeline.
-The tests are there for contributers to use, so will be avaiable to contributors when cloning the whole repository.
+There is a `tests` folder in the root directory of this repository containing all the tests relate to this pipeline.
+The tests are there for contributors to use, so will be available to contributors when cloning the whole repository.

 ## Writing pytests